Whimsy Stick

 Brain

 Two minutes of obedience immediately after: sits, downs, place, heel.
-The transition enforces handler focus.
-See How to Bond With Your Dog for more on building handler engagement.
+The transition enforces handler focus and bridges the drive state into a thinking state.

 Calm

 Cooldown and settle: chew, snuffle mat, or a quiet decompression walk.
-This closes the loop.
-For more on why cognitive enrichment works best after drive resolution, see Dog Enrichment and Mental Stimulation.
+This closes the loop and converts physical fatigue into actual behavioral calm.

 Safety Rules